DV

 Strategy & risk

 BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while LQD tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds approach.
-Beta is 0.98 for BND and 1.33 for LQD, indicating BND is less volatile relative to the market.
+Beta is 0.98 for BND and 1.36 for LQD, making BND the less volatile of the two by this measure.

 BND beta0.98